queso-fuego/amateuros/README.md

 TODO (There's ALWAYS more to do, this list may not get updated as much as I'd like):
 ------------------------------------------------------------------------------------
 In no particular order:
-- Physical memory manager, after this, paging for 32bit protected mode, then a virtual memory manager.
+- Paging for 32bit protected mode, then a virtual memory manager.
 Then change to 64bit long mode, maybe with PAE or other RAM extending stuff.
+- UEFI, as an alternative to the current bootsector and bootloader.
+It could be all in C but has it's own ways of handling device discovery and setting video modes and things.
 - Task scheduling?
 Not sure yet, may start with round-robin or another simple way to do processes.
 Would need reliable time tracking, millisecond level at least.
-- Interrupts, with an interrupt descriptor table / IDT, for the keyboard and disk reading/loading at minimum.
+- Interrupts, with an interrupt descriptor table / IDT and ISRs.
+Hardware interrupts for the keyboard and disk reading/loading at minimum, and software interrupts (int 80h).
 - Somehow convert the bootsector and bootloader to C. The bootsector is fine, if enough code is moved elsewhere so that it fits in 512 bytes with the AA55h signature, but I have had no luck so far with structures and intermediate (to me) level C code working with inline asm and 16bit, to allow the bootloader to work effectively.
 - Other/better device drivers, USB, something for SATA or SSD storage, mouse, etc.
 - More C standard library functions/header files: string abstractions, type conversions, other stuff to help out with C code development.
-- Assembler and Compiler for x86 32bit code, with a C-like language.
+- Assembler and Compiler for x86 (or x86_64?)code, with a C-like language.
 Possibly making a forth or other languages later on too.
 - Games, or other graphical things.
-Or text based games
+Or text based games.
-- Read and use other fonts and font standards, such as PC screen font or some types of regular bitmapped fonts
+- Read and use other fonts and font standards, such as PC screen font or some types of regular bitmapped fonts.
-- Font editor program, for homemade fonts at least
+- Font editor program, for homemade fonts at least.
 - Implement options/flags for the kernel "shell", and other shell commands.
-Also a way for a user to add shell commands and aliases
+Also a way for a user to add shell commands and aliases.
 - Text/bin editor general fixes/improvements
 - A windowing system?
 If the task scheduling and process creation/management gets done
 - Get this thing to run on me old thinkpad, just to say that I can and that it can run on actual hardware